Web Animation: The Most Popular Girls in School

 - Third-grade Rachel Tice is obsessed with The O.C. and all the girls proceed to discuss sexual plotlines on the show.

-- Animation Bump: The fourth season was done by a team of animators along with the original creators and it definitely shows.
-The characters' movements are much more fluid,and they have a wider range of motion than in the previous seasons.
+- Animation Bump: The fourth season is done by a team of animators along with the original creators and it definitely shows.
+The characters' movements are much more fluid, and they have a wider range of motion than in the previous seasons.

 - Annoying Younger Sibling: Rachel Tice and Mikayla Van Buren.